 Local knowledge: Having some trouble finding it?
 Look out for the Santos banners outside the entrance: a few of them demand Robinho’s return to the club, while others simply criticise the board.
 Oh, and never visit there wearing the shirt of rivals Sao Paulo, Corinthians or Palmeiras.
 Ever.

 Cost: It’s pretty cheap: just $7 for a pint, which is about £1.60, or $6 for a shot of cachaça.
 Cheers!

 Why: Some might contend that the Champions League final is of better quality, or that watching club football is a purer high, and a (frankly deluded) case could even be put forward to argue that the Super Bowl or the Olympic 100m final is the biggest in size, but we’re having none of it.
 The World Cup final, for fans and players alike, is the most-watched, most-revered, most-tweeted, biggest, bestest sporting event on Earth, and should the opportunity ever arise, we’d advise selling a kidney to be there.

 How: What were we saying about that kidney?
-You can pay $5,850 right now to secure an official FIFA ‘Final Round’ package, which guarantees entry to the endgame and one semi.
+You have to pay thousands to secure an official FIFA ‘Final Round’ package, which guarantees entry to the endgame and one semi.
 Beyond that, though, ensuring yourself a ticket is nigh-on impossible unless you’re the CEO of a well-positioned sponsor.
 It’s a lottery – quite literally, in most cases.
 FIFA’s allocation is divided among member countries according to their registered participants, and most choose to ration them out using a vastly oversubscribed and highly frustrating online application process.